-You can put a QR code to your printed ads, receipts, or product packaging.
-Customers will scan that code that leads to a landing page where they can submit their testimonial.
+You can put a QR code on your printed ads, receipts, or product packaging.
+Customers will scan that code that leads to a landing page where they can submit their testimonials.

 4. Define the right touchpoints when asking for a testimonial

 It is crucial to get the right time for asking.
-If you catch the customer at the wrong time, you won’t get anything.
+You won’t get anything if you catch the customer at the wrong time.

 That’s the reason why you have to know your customer’s behavior.

-Let’s look at some convenient occasion to ask for a testimonial.
+Let’s look at some convenient occasions to ask for a testimonial.
 And you’ll get some bonus templates for each.

 Check-in after a product purchase